 This program was developed following the enactment of the Randolph-Sheppard Act of 1936, 20 USC 107 et. seq., as amended in 1954 and 1974.
 The 1936 act was enacted to provide blind persons with remunerative employment, enlarge their economic opportunities, and encourage their self-support through the operation of vending facilities in federal buildings.
 The U.S. Department of Education prescribes regulations, as set forth in 34 CFR, Part 395, implementing the Act as amended (See 41 CFR 101-20.2).
 Randolph-Sheppard vending facilities can be established in leased space and under Cooperative Use Space in General Services Administration locations.

-Under the Randolph-Sheppard Program, state rehabilitation agencies recruit, train, license and place individuals who are blind as operators of vending facilities located on federal and other properties.
-In FY 2017, a total of 1,821 blind vendors operated 2090 vending facilities located on federal and other property.
-The program generated $664.7 million, and the average vendor earnings amounted to $66,240
+In FY 2017, a total of 1,821 blind vendors operated 2090 vending facilities located on Federal and other property.
+The program generated $664.7 million and the average vendor earnings amounted to $66,240.